Post Quantum or Quantum Safe Cryptography and the Quantum Threat

 - NCSC advices to wait for standardized and interoperable set of algorithms.

 Right now, large organizations should factor the Quantum Threat into their long-term roadmaps, and conduct investigation to identify which of their systems will be a high priority for transition.

 Priority systems could be those that process sensitive personal data and are hardest to replace.
 The standardization of the use of PQC protocols is progressing, and n practice there is the NIST recommended set of PQC algorithms: it is time for early adapters to start migration process.

 The transition to PQC for Key Exchange is an incremental and staged process that can be commenced already during 2022.
 There is some risk - as always when new software versions are deployed - but with proper hybrid implementation the security concerns and operational aspects are limited.

 Transition to full PQC is a complex and expensive process that must be planned and managed with care.
 There are risks to security as systems and cryptographic keys are changed, and risks to business continuity if there are unforeseen dependencies on said components that require replacement.

 ETSI describes an organizational process of upgrading systems to PQC .
 This document provides pointers to other related ETSI specification documents.

 PQC and FIPS 140-2 validation, and FIPS 140-3 validation

-FIPS 140 series cryptographic validation allows additional inputs for the validated key derivation functions.
-The PQC algorithms are used for generating such inputs, and therefore use of PQC is allowed on FIPS-140 validated cryptosystems.
+The FIPS 140 series cryptographic of validation allows additional inputs for the validated key derivation functions.
+The PQC algorithms are used for generating such inputs, and therefore the use of PQC is allowed on FIPS-140 validated cryptosystems.